The seal, buildings and the harlequin pattern

 The seal is a strong identity-bearing symbol which is to be used as a guarantee stamp.
 Unlike our graphic buildings and the harlequin pattern which are optional, the seal is a compulsory element in most formats.
-Examples and inspiration can be found in the section on applications in the graphics manual, where you will also find lists of situations where the seal is compulsory.

 The University’s document and layout templates (grid templates) for Indesign, Word and PowerPoint feature the seal in the correct size and with the right cut.
 If you need to use the seal in other contexts, download the complete basic seal and cut it according to the guidelines below.